noct-lang/noct/spec/noct-spec.rst

 -------------

 A pointer type is a type that can refer to location or address in memory of a value of its `base type`.

+To prevent a common issue, of trying to dereference pointer with a null value, a pointer cannot be assigned `null` to it.
+Any pointer that should be able to have `null` assigned to it, should be part of a nullable type.
+When applied to a pointer type, it acts both as syntactic sugar and a compiler hint.

 .. code-block::